salilab/rmf/doc/Viewing.md

 [VMD](http://www.ks.uiuc.edu/Research/vmd/).
 Instructions for how to install it can be found on the [VMD plugin page](\ref vmdplugin).
 The plugin supports
-- multiresolution modules using the IMP::decorator::Alternative decorator
+- multiresolution modules using the RMF::decorator::Alternatives decorator
-- multiple states stored using the IMP::decorator::State decorator
+- multiple states stored using the RMF::decorator::State decorator
 - fast loading
 - displaying restraints as bonds
 - static geometry